Bonny Island, Rivers State, Nigeria

 - Possession of NYSC (National Youth Service Corps) Certificate/Exemption Letter

-- Minimum of five years’ experience in teaching French in a primary school setting (ideally an international school).
+- Minimum of three years’ experience in teaching French across the primary age range.

 How to Apply